 Also, there is a small museum, in which exhibits of ongoing archaeological activities on the site cast features of the Fort Frederik Hendrik are displayed.

 Mahebourgh- a non-touristy town

-It is our last day in Mauritius, and we were staying nearby, as we have our flight the next morning.
-I’m finally found the tranquility in a place where no other tourist around.
-Mahebourg is a sleepy town often skip by visitors.
-In fact, the old colonial town, worth a visit.
+Mahebourg is a sleepy town often skipped by visitors.
+In fact, the old colonial village is worth a visit.
 A pleasant stroll on the waterfront can feel relaxing, especially in the afternoon.
-The Mahebourg market was also worth to wander, not too busy as the others.
+The Mahebourg market was also worth wandering; not too busy as the other market on the island.